 Even with the precaution of having a specialist whose only responsibility during the procedure is monitoring the patient, errors occur far too often.
 These errors can have catastrophic consequences, and in some cases, can be fatal.

-Medical malpractice causing anesthesia accidents can be on the part of anesthesiologists or other health care professionals involved in a surgical procedure.
-Among the many ways that anesthesia accidents may occur, errors can start with a failure to properly evaluate a patient, or can occur during an operation.
+Anesthesia Malpractice, or medical malpractice causing anesthesia accidents can be on the part of anesthesiologists or other health care professionals involved in a surgical procedure.
+Among the many ways that anesthesia malpractice may occur, errors can start with a failure to properly evaluate a patient.
+They can also occur during an operation.
 Some common anesthesia errors include:

 - Failure to timely react to oxygenation problems